Chaganti-Reddy/Face-Mask-Detector/README.md

 ## :file_folder: Datasets

-The dataset used can be downloaded here - [Click to Download](https://drive.google.com/file/d/1QHnwvLpOHpUdhFRc9W3yIPP42iwaeIq8/view?usp=sharing)

-This dataset consists of **7388** images:

-- `face_no_mask`: 3,846 images
-- `face_with_mask`: 3,542 images

-Each image is a cropped real-world face image of unfixed sizes.

 The images used were real images of faces wearing masks.
 The images were collected from the following sources:

 - **Kaggle datasets** ([See here](https://www.kaggle.com/))